Italian Democratic Socialist Party (2004)

-The Italian Democratic Socialist Party (Partito Socialista Democratico Italiano, PSDI) is a minor social-democratic political party in Italy established in 2004 as the continuation of the historical Italian Democratic Socialist Party, so that the new PSDI numbers its congresses in perfect continuity with the old PSDI.
-After being part of The Union in 2006, the party supported The People of Freedom (PdL) of the centre-right coalition in 2013, while in 2018 it supported Forza Italia, which succeeded the PdL.
+The Italian Democratic Socialist Party (Partito Socialista Democratico Italiano, PSDI) is a minor social-democratic political party in Italy.

-The PSDI retains some support locally in the South, especially in Apulia.
-In 2005, the party's list won 2.2% of the vote and got one deputy elected to the Regional Council.
-In 2010, the party was not able to file a list and lost its regional representation.
+It was established in 2004 as the continuation of the historical Italian Democratic Socialist Party, so that the new PSDI numbers its congresses in perfect continuity with the old PSDI.
+After being part of the centre-left coalition in 2006, the party supported the centre-right coalition, specifically The People of Freedom (PdL), in 2013 and Forza Italia, PdL's successor, in 2018.
+The PSDI, which later returned into the centre-left's fold, retains some support locally in the South, especially in Apulia.
+Its current leaders are Paolo Preti and Carlo Vizzini.

 History

-Re-foundation of the PSDI
+Re-foundation

 At the end of 2003, several former members of the PSDI, who initially converged in the Italian Democratic Socialists, reorganized the Italian Democratic Socialist Party.
 In January 2004, the XXIV National Congress of the PSDI was held.
 Giogio Carta was named new secretary and Antonio Cariglia was named honorary president of the party.
-The legal continuity of the party was sanctioned by the Supreme Court of Cassation in 2004.
+The legal continuity of the party was sanctioned by the Court of Cassation in 2004.

-In the 2005 Apulian regional election, the PSDI won 2.2% of the vote along with other two minor parties and got one deputy elected to the Regional Council.
-The party did not repeat itself in the 2010 Apulian regional election, when it was not able to file a list.
+In the 2005 regional election in Apulia the party ran in a joint list with two minor parties, winning 2.2% of the vote and obtaining one regional councillor.
+The party did not repeat this in the 2010 Apulian regional election, when it was not able to file a list.

 Legal dispute and split

-In the 2006 Italian general election, Carta was elected to the Chamber of Deputies and resigned as secretary in November.
-He was replaced by Renato D'Andria, whose election was contested by many members of the party (including Carta) on the basis that it was rigged.
+In the 2006 general election, the party was part of the centre-left coalition and Carta was elected to the Chamber of Deputies.
+He thus resigned as secretary in November and was replaced by Renato D'Andria, whose election was contested by many members of the party (including Carta) on the basis that it was rigged.
 The new secretary consequently ousted all the members who contested his election (including Carta) from the party.

-In April 2007, a tribunal in Rome sided with the former leadership and declared invalid both the election of D'Andria as secretary and the XVII Congress of the party, which confirmed him as leader in January.
-The party was led ad interim by Carta until the Congress of October 2007 (the XVII, as that of January was declared invalid) elected Mimmo Magistro as new secretary.
-D'Andria, who continued to consider himself to be the legitimate leader of PSDI, launched in June his Party of Democratic Reformers (PRD), open to "socialists, Christians, radicals, liberals, republicans and greens".
+In April 2007, a tribunal in Rome sided with the former leadership and declared invalid both the election of D'Andria as secretary and the 17th congress of the party, which confirmed him as leader in January.
+The party was led ad interim by Carta until the Congress of October 2007 (the 17th, as that of January was declared invalid) elected Mimmo Magistro as new secretary.
+D'Andria, who continued to consider himself to be the legitimate leader of the PSDI, launched in June his "Party of Democratic Reformers" (PRD), open to "socialists, Christians, radicals, liberals, republicans and greens".